-After last year’s iMac redesign, Apple has stuck to the tried and tested in 2013.
+After a ground-up redesign in 2012, Apple has stuck to the tried and tested in 2013.
 As such, this year’s new iMacs are little more than a refresh, sporting the same sumptuous exterior design as the 2012 models and a handful of upgrades.

 The most obvious change is the inclusion of new Intel Haswell processors, but this isn’t as big a deal as you might think.
 Haswell’s prime attraction is energy-efficiency – there’s no big step up in raw performance – with the main beneficiaries being improved battery life for laptops and tablets.